Keep these heart attack signs in mind to increase your chances of survival, especially when no one’s around but yourself!

-Feeling dizzy and anxious for no established cause could indicate there is not enough oxygenated blood going to your heart.
+Feeling dizzy and anxious for no established cause can indicate there is not enough oxygenated blood going to your heart.
 Be wary of this feeling, especially if you’re also suffering from other heart attack signs such as chest discomfort and difficulty in breathing.

 Here are some more tips on how to survive a heart attack when alone courtesy of Susana Home Remedies:

 Although this article outlines the common signs and symptoms of a heart attack, other people may only experience mild or combined symptoms.
 Knowing all these heart attack signs is good but preventing this event should still be the priority.

 Have you ever encountered these heart attack signs in a survival situation?
 Share with us how you approached the situation and powered through in the comments section below!

-Editor’s Note – This post was originally published on January 20, 2018 and has been updated for quality and relevancy.
+Editor’s Note: This post was originally published on January 20, 2018, and has been updated for quality and relevancy.

 Do It Yourself5 months ago